MicrosoftDocs/bot-docs/retired/r16/migration/conversion-javascript.md

 1. You will need a v4 project into which to port the bot code.
 To create a project locally, see [Create a bot with the Bot Framework SDK for JavaScript](../../javascript/bot-builder-javascript-quickstart.md).

     > [!TIP]
-    > You can also create a project on Azure, see [Create a bot with Azure Bot Service](../../bot-service-quickstart.md).
+    > You can also create a project on Azure, see [Create a bot with Azure AI Bot Service](../../bot-service-quickstart.md).
     > However, these two methods result in a slight difference in supporting files.
 The v4 project for this article was created as a local project.

 1. Then open the project in Visual Studio Code.